 - Effective interviews: Assess the candidate against specific criteria that is essential for the role you’re hiring for.
-Make sure you know the essential questions needed and stick to a structure, if their are multiple people who are part of the interview process make sure everyone is singing from the same hymn sheet.
-Finally judge each candidate not only their skills and experience, but also whether they’re a good cultural fit for the company.
+Make sure you know the essential questions needed and stick to a structure if there are multiple people who are part of the interview process make sure everyone is singing from the same hymn sheet.
+Finally, judge each candidate not only their skills and experience but also whether they’re a good cultural fit for the company.

 - Psychometric tests: Something becoming a lot more frequent is the application of Psychometric tests.
 In the UK 18% of companies currently do psychometric tests and this could be the answer to finding well-suited candidates.

 All in all, bad hires have a seriously negative effect on productivity and profitability.
 To avoid a bad hire, make sure you write a tight job description, highlighting the must-haves.
 Keep in mind your company’s culture when interviewing a candidate and ask the questions you want to know the answers to, not the ones you feel you have to ask.